AkshayBodhare/ProjectEuler/README.md

 # ProjectEuler
-My solutions to some of the problems on projecteuler.net
+My solutions to some of the problems on [Project Euler](projecteuler.net)